RDG88/lovelace-awtrix-light-display-card/README.md

 This involved 2 parts:

 Part1: Create an automation who send an empty message to awtrixtopic/sendscreen

+Modify the `awtrixtopic` with ur own awtrixtopic value, this value can be found in the AWTRIX Web interface -> MQTT -> Prefix.

 ```yaml
 alias: Screenshot every 10 seconds